yanzewu/line/README.md

 - No quote for filename is needed if column entries are given. i.e. `plot 'filename' 1:2` in Gnuplot is equvalent to `plot filename 1:2` in Line;
 - Supports matlab-style line description (like "r-", "kd--");
 - No requirement for frequent `replot`.
 The replotting is automatically done when there is anything changed (but certainly you can manually replot);
 - Uniform description of style element.
-Line use a CSS-like model to select and modify element styles, therefore all grammars of style getting/setting are similar and straightforward;
+Line uses CSS model to select and modify element styles, therefore grammars of getting/setting styles are simple and straightforward;
 - A better palette system.
-Setting palette only needs one command, and one can easily change the color order via modifying `groupid` or using `group` command.
+Setting palette only requires one command, and one can easily change the color order via modifying `groupid` or using `group` command.

 ### Launch

-To enter interactive mode, type
+Launch in interactive mode:

     line

-To run a script, type
+Run a script:

     line [scriptname]

-To execute commands directly, type
+Execute commands directly:

     line -e [commands]

-To plot from file directly from command line, type
+Plot from file directly:

     line -p [filename] (columnx:)(columny)